Yvancg/Peternal/README.md

 **Project Vision:** Merging affection for pets with cutting-edge technology, Peternal aims to offer a holistic and engaging experience for pet owners.
 It provides a space for sharing, caring, and even immortalizing the memories of beloved pets.

+### Current functionalities

+At the date of submission, the project allows for the following:

+- registering a new user, with a cool password-strength progress bar, checks and sanitization on form entries, and email confirmation.
+- logging in by username or email
+- a reset password feature if the user enters a correct email but wrong password at log in
+- a 30 day "remember me" feature, which stores the user's login session in the browser
+- a login redirection if the user tries to register with an already registered email
+- relevant flash messages for user actions
+- a password reset feature, with a token-based password reset link
+- a password change feature, with a password strength progress bar
+- an "add pet" feature, to let the user add all of their pets (for now only dogs, sorry cat lovers)
+- an "edit pet" feature, to let the user edit their pet's photo and tracker
+- a tinder-like pet matching feature, to let the user find other pets that match their pet's characteristics
+- a grid that displays all of the matches
+- the ability to switch between all of the user's pets

 ### Key Features

 - **User-Friendly Registration:** Streamlined sign-up process for quick access.